 I’m currently working on a long-term project about Finland.
-The body constructs from photographs and interviews which I am assembling into a book.
+The body constructs from photographs and interviews which I am assembling into a publication.
 I have lived abroad since 2009 and travelling the country by bicycle and documenting the life there has been a way to stay in touch with my homeland and it's culture.

 Next to personal experiences and encounters it is also a story about the change.